-Monitored sedation is also preferred in most cases because of the positioning of the surgeon and physician anesthesiologist during eye surgery.
-For most other surgeries, the physician anesthesiologist is stationed by the patient’s head, with the surgeon near the middle of the body.
+Monitored sedation is also preferred in most cases because of the positioning of the surgeon and anesthesiologist during eye surgery.
+For most other surgeries, the anesthesiologist is stationed by the patient’s head, with the surgeon near the middle of the body.
 For eye surgeries, the positions are reversed.
-That makes it more difficult for the physician anesthesiologist to intervene quickly to take corrective action if the patient has breathing difficulties, which are more apt to occur under general anesthesia.
+That makes it more difficult for the anesthesiologist to intervene quickly to take corrective action if the patient has breathing difficulties, which are more apt to occur under general anesthesia.

 For some eye surgeries, like LASIK, the application of numbing eye drops as a topical anesthetic is enough to keep you comfortable during the procedure.

 Yes.
 In most cases, children will receive general anesthesia.
 This is usually necessary because it is difficult for them to remain still under monitored sedation.

 Yes.
 Conditions that interfere with a patient’s ability to remain in a relatively flat and still position during surgery can be problematic.
 Alert your anesthesiologist before surgery and consider a preoperative visit if you have a condition such as reflux, back pain, emphysema, or even a temporary cough.
 Discuss potential accommodations and surgery timing.